 The table below presents the fees waived by the Advisers and the timing of potential reimbursement of waived fees (dollars in thousands).
-Previously waived fees will only be reimbursed with the approval of the Company's board of directors and if the "Operating Expense Ratio" (as described in footnote 3 to the table below) is equal to or less than the Company's operating expense ratio at the time the corresponding fees were waived and if the annualized rate of the Company's regular cash distributions to stockholders is equal to or greater than the annualized rate of the Company's regular cash distributions at the time the corresponding fees were waived.
+Previously waived fees will only be reimbursed with the approval of our board of directors and if the conditions described above are satisfied.